thirdweb-dev/contracts/docs/DropERC721.md

-*Lets a module admin set a new owner for the contract.
-The new owner must be a module admin.*
+*Lets a contract admin set a new owner for the contract.
+The new owner must be a contract admin.*

 #### Parameters